A Brief Guide to Time Management

 6. Remove non-essential tasks/activities

-It is important to remove excess activities or tasks that add no value to your life.
+It is important to remove excess activities or tasks.
 Determine what is significant and what deserves your time.
-Removing non-essential tasks/activities frees up more time.
+Removing non-essential tasks/activities frees up more of your time to be spent on genuinely important things.

 7. Plan ahead